xcloudx12345/mineboty/README.md

 - New wakeup (to make it wakeup from sleep)
 - New stop (to stop guard and pvp)
 - - - - - - - - - - - - - - - - - - - - - -

+# command useage of DAY
+- enter in in game chat "DAY"

+# command useage of NIGHT
+- enter in in game chat "DAY"

+# command useage of NIGHT
+- enter in in game chat "MIDNITGHT"

+# command useage of NIGHT
+- enter in in game chat "NOON"

+# i will update read me soon i am busy -_-